 Then, a skewer of sasami chicken filet arrived: very lightly cooked breast meat topped with apricot sauce and fresh shiso.
 Yes, you read that correctly.
 The chicken was prepared medium rare – a level of doneness never seen in the USA.

 However, Bird Land uses special free-range Oku-Kuji shamo (gamecocks) that are reared under special conditions in the mountains of Iwate.
 Unlike many industrially farmed birds of America, these birds are free of disease and big on flavor.
 It all makes perfect sense.

 Next, we enjoyed chicken liver pate – a Japanese answer to Mom’s chopped liver – perfectly seasoned and beautifully presented.

 After the pate, the skewers starting coming out one at a time.
 Each was artfully presented on its own plate.

-Then we reached the zenith of our meal (as if we needed any more) – Oyako-Don, a dish of chicken and egg over Japanese rice.
+We reached the zenith of our meal (as if we needed any more) with Oyako-Don, a dish of chicken and egg over Japanese rice.
 The classic soft scrambled eggs with chicken created a remarkable synthesis.
 In spiritual terms, the dish seemed to symbolize the forces of life’s creation and end in one scrumptious bowl.
 Plus, it tasted good.

 Dessert at Bird Land